Hohenzoler/optyka/README.md

 ## Objects and Features:
 ### The app includes various objects:
- **Flashlight** - produces light that other objects can interact with.
+ **Flashlight** - produces light that other objects can interact with, can be turned on and off by `Left clicking`.

 <p align="center"><img width="60" height="60" border = 10 src="documentation/torch.png"></p>